 - 1. Catholic looked after and previously looked after children. - 2.
-Catholic children who are resident in the parishes of St Mary's, Hexham (including Corbridge and Swinburne), St John of Beverley, Haydon Bridge, St Wilfrid's, Haltwhistle, St Oswald's, Bellingham, St Peter's, Otterburn, St Elizabeth's, Minsteracres. - 3.
+Catholic children who are resident in the parishes of St Mary's, Hexham, St John of Beverley, Haydon Bridge, St Wilfrid's, Haltwhistle, St Oswald's, Bellingham, St Peter's, Otterburn, St Elizabeth's, Minsteracres. - 3.
 Other Catholic children. - 4.
 Other looked after and previously looked after children. - 5.
 Catechumens and members of an Eastern Christian Church. - 6.
-Children of other Christian denominations whose membership is evidenced by a minister or faith leader. - 7.
-Children of other faiths whose membership is evidenced by a minister or faith leader. - 8.
+Children who attend a Catholic feeder school. - 7.
+Children of other Christian denominations whose membership is evidenced by a minister or faith leader. - 8.
+Children of other faiths whose membership is evidenced by a minister or faith leader. - 9.
 Any other children.